UzairMdBaig/BiteBalance/README.md

 BiteBalance is an innovative LLM-powered app that delivers personalized recipes based on users' health profiles.It Leverages React and Tailwind CSS to create a responsive single-page application.
-It has Firebase Authentication for secure login and integrated Firestore for real-time data management.
+Firebase Authentication is used for login implementation and integrated Firestore for real-time data management.